 - 3.3.1.
 Annually review and recommend to the Board the Authority's Communication Policy. - 3.3.2.
-Annually review the Communications Plan for each Nominating Entity and ensure that the nominated Director has adequate support from the Authority to meet the plan.
+Annually review the Communications Plan for each Nominating Entity and ensure that the nominated Director has adequate support from the Authority to meet the plan. - 3.3.3.
+Annually prepare for Board approval, then distribution to each Nominating Entity and publication at the Annual Public Meeting, a summary of the Authority communications plans for each Nominating Entity.

-- 3.3.3.
-Annually review the satisfaction of each Nominating Entity with the frequency and quality of communication and make recommendations to the Board. - 3.3.4.
-At least annually review the activities of the Authority to improve relations with the federal and provincial governments. - 3.3.5.
-At least annually review the activities of the Authority to satisfy the obligations contained in the Authority-Musqueam Sustainability and Friendship Agreement and advance respectful and positive relations with Musqueam and other First Nations. - 3.3.6.
+- 3.3.4.
+Annually review the satisfaction of each Nominating Entity with the frequency and quality of communication and make recommendations to the Board. - 3.3.5.
+At least annually review the activities of the Authority to improve relations with the federal and provincial governments. - 3.3.6.
 At least annually review the activities of the Authority to improve relations with other key stakeholders, including the Authority's business partners and neighbouring communities.